EdwinKaburu/SEMGraphicSimulator/README.md

 ### Project Highlights/Retrospective
-The project provides a good learning opportunity, to practice concepts that were covered during the computer graphic course, that I tried to implement.
+The project provides a good learning opportunity, to practice in its implementation some of the concepts that were covered during the computer graphic course undertaken with Dr. Jules Bloomenthal at SU.
 They range from the understanding the GPU Pipeline, Meshes, applying Transformations/ Matrices, Texture, Camera, Bump Mapping, AntiAliasing, Phong Shading & Lightning, and much more.
 It also serves a good place to get creative.
 There were several improvements and features, that could have been made or added, that include music, shadows, tessellation or perhaps adding another planet.
 Overall, the initial